1. RACGP Expert Committees terms of reference policy

 The RACGP Expert Committee – Quality Care is established to:

-- provide advice and direction to the RACGP Board on matters of clinical excellence,
+- provide expert and informed advice and policy direction on matters of clinical excellence,

 - provide input into guidelines, position papers and RACGP responses to submissions related to clinical issues or delivery of quality care,

-- ensure the Committee represents key portfolios in the areas of: preventive health; multi- morbidity and chronic disease management; safety, quality, evaluation and monitoring; aged and palliative care; mental health, and
+- ensure the Committee represents key portfolios in the areas of: preventive health; chronic disease management; safety, quality; aged and palliative care; mental health; family and domestic violence, and

 - assist in sourcing of GPs to represent the RACGP on external committees.